milvus-io/milvus/docs/developer_guides/appendix_b_api_reference.md

 **Description:**

-Create a index for a collection.
+Create an index for a collection.

 **Parameters:**